Vic-Warden/Digital-Life-Hipper-Monitoring/docs/design/database.md

 ### Therapist
 This table stores all therapist-related data.
 It is linked to the patient table through a many-to-many relationship, as each therapist can have multiple patients, and each patient can have multiple therapists.

+### Patient
+This table stores all patient-related data.
+It is linked to the therapist table through a many-to-many relationship, as each patient can have multiple therapists, and each therapist can have multiple patients.